Key Takeaways

 - They issue securities to sophisticated investors through private placements.

-- Merchant banks carry out financial advising, portfolio management, loan services, and fundraising services for large corporations and high net worth individuals.
+- Merchant banks provide financial advising, portfolio management, loan, and fundraising services for large corporations and high-net-worth individuals.

 How does it work?